Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling: Experiments

 \subsection{Basketball data}

-We used the basketball dataset from the NBA 2015-2016 season (\url{ https://www.stats.com/data-science/}), which contains tracking trajectories for professional basketball players and the ball.
-The data was pre-processed such that the offense team always moved towards the left-side of the court.
-We chose 100 games so that the amount of data was similar to the subsequent soccer dataset.
-In total the dataset contained 19968 training, 2235 validation, and 2608 test sequences.
+We used the basketball dataset from the NBA 2015--2016 season (\url{ https://www.stats.com/data-science/}), which contains tracking trajectories for professional basketball players and the ball.
+The data was preprocessed such that the offense team always moved toward the left side of the court.
+We chose 100 games so that the amount of data was similar to that for the subsequent soccer dataset.
+In total, the dataset contained 19968 training sequences, 2235 validation sequences, and 2608 test sequences.